 The last-mentioned class of seamen may need to enforce their claims for unpaid wages in state courts under state wage and hour laws, including those relating to overtime and maximum work hours.
 The first three classes will usually have federal maritime wage claims.

-In the event of a bankrupt or insolvent shipper, we know how to enforce failure to pay claims in Bankruptcy Court, and in certain situations, we can obtain relief from the automatic stay in order to arrest a ship or enforce a lien against a vessel.
+In the event of a bankrupt or insolvent shipper, we know how to enforce failure to pay claims in U.S. Bankruptcy Court, and in certain situations, we can obtain relief from the automatic stay in order to arrest a ship or enforce a lien against a vessel.